 Aside from daily brushing and flossing, a person can greatly protect oral health by simply visiting the dentist regularly.
 Just a few dental appointments yearly can provide one with necessary dental checkups, professional cleaning, and diagnosis of oral complications and/or dental treatments.

 Depending on one’s oral standing, they may only have to go every six months or more if necessary.
-But for general oral health screenings and professional cleanings, going to the dentist twice in 365 days isn’t so bad.
+But for general oral health screenings and cleanings, going to the dentist twice in 365 days isn’t so bad.

 Take into consideration that during a dental examination, the dentist will examine the teeth and gums for any indications of oral cancer, gum problems, dental caries and other forms of dental complications.

 To examine more carefully, an X-ray is commonly used.
 The dental hygienist will get rid of the plaque from the teeth from hard-to-reach areas like in-between teeth and below the gum line.
 These procedures seem simple but are nevertheless vital for good oral health.

 An initial dental exam is a type of exam that patients get from their dentist the first time they visit the dental clinic.
 This exam assumes and verifies that you are not suffering from serious dental complications.
 (Oral complications require an emergency exam or limited exam.)